Christmas Markets in Germany: 20 Best Markets to Visit

 Christmas markets Meissen

-14) Saxon Switzerland and Elbe Valley
+14) Saxon Switzerland and the Elbe Valley

 15) Zwickau